daifukusensei/nikon-d300-d700-gps-logger/README.md

 - Change `#define F(str) (str)` in **Arduino.h** to `#define F(str) (const __FlashStringHelper*)(str)`

 ## Build Instructions
-1. Upload [nikon-d300-s-d700-gps-logger.ino](./nikon-d300-s-d700-gps-logger.ino) to Arduino Nano or Arduino Nano Every
+1. Upload [nikon-d300-s-d700-gps-logger.ino](./nikon-d300-s-d700-gps-logger.ino) to an *Arduino Nano* or *Arduino Nano Every*
 2. [Print a PCB](https://jlcpcb.com/) from this repository's Gerber file, with the following settings:
     - 2 layers
     - 1.6mm PCB thickness
-3. Due to close proximity of other components on top-side of PCB, first solder the *5-position 2.5mm pitch female blade socket connector* to the bottom-side of the board; ensure connector pins are facing toward the *centre* of the PCB
+3. Due to close proximity of other components on the top-side of the PCB, first solder the *5-position 2.5mm pitch female blade socket connector* to the bottom-side of the board; ensure connector's pins are facing toward the *centre* of the PCB
-4. Solder remaining components to their respective place on the PCB, according to their footprint
+4. Solder remaining components to their respective place on the PCB, according to their footprint (see [image of PCB's top-side](./pcb/images/Project_Neptune_PCB_populated_top.JPG))
-5. Find a place to secure your GPS antenna of choice; I've elected to sandwich mine between the *3.3V/5V/12V 6-color LED board* and *SPI microSD card adaptor* using velcro (see [screenshot](./pcb/images/Project_Neptune_PCB_populated_top.JPG))
+5. Find a place to secure your GPS antenna of choice; I've elected to sandwich mine between the *3.3V/5V/12V 6-color LED board* and *SPI microSD card adaptor* using velcro (see [image of PCB's top-side](./pcb/images/Project_Neptune_PCB_populated_top.JPG))
-6.
+6. Attach Project Neptune to your Nikon D300(S)/D700 using a *1/4-inch tripod screw*.
+In order to ensure a secure connection, I've had to experiment with tripod screws of various sizes along with using a rubber washer (see [image of completed Project Neptune](./images/Project_Neptune_PCB_populated_top.JPG)).
+Many holes are situated along the perimeter of the PCB to allow the use of M2 screws and standoffs should additional support be needed

 ## Operations